ekayen/prosody_detection/preproc/readme_speech.md

 ## Prepping data for the model:

-Most of the text preprocessing is done at this point.
+Most of the text preprocessing is already done at this point.
 Just make sure you've copied over text2labels and utt2toktimes to the stars data directory (in the case of BURNC), and then run either `filter_feats_burnc.ipynb` or `filter_feats.ipynb` (for SWBD data).
+If you've applied cmvn to SWBD and consequently have the features in text format, then use `filter_cmvn.ipynb` instead.
+These scripts will load the speech and text features into python dictionaries and then pickle them to make them easy for the model to subsequently use.
+In the case of SWBD, this step also drops a huge segment of the overall data